-Welcome to Rinker School!
+Welcome to the Rinker School!

 Joining the Rinker School as a Master's Degree student may be the most significant decision you made towards your future career.
-Rinker School has an outsize impact in its field and is rated the top construction management program in the United States and across the world.
+Rinker School has an outsized impact in its field and is rated the top construction management program in the United States and across the world.

 We are proud to share that Rinker School alumni lead the construction industry globally.
-Our Rinker graduate students are highly sought after and we have had an unbeatable 100% placement record year on year.
-If you have joined our graduate program to further refine and update your technical knowledge in the field of construction management or change careers to align with your interests or gain insights into construction industry, Rinker School has it all covered.
+Our Rinker graduate students are highly sought after and we have had an unbeatable 100% placement record year after year.
+If you have joined our graduate program to further refine and update your technical knowledge in the field of construction management, or change careers to align with your interests, or gain insights into construction industry, Rinker School has it all covered.

-Take a moment to read this Master's Degree handbook which has been drafted to support your success and timely graduation.
+Take a moment to read this Master's Degree Handbook, which has been drafted to support your success and timely graduation.
 Therefore, use this handbook as a quick-reference guide.
-Feel free to contact Mr. Joseph Carroll, Rinker School Graduate Admissions Officer or me if you have questions.
+Feel free to contact Mr. Joseph Carroll, Rinker School Graduate Admissions Officer, or me, if you have questions.

 With clear goals, you are about to see a forward momentum in your career trajectory.
-Graduate and become a proud Rinker alumni, come back and share your insights with students, and make an impact!
+Graduate and become one of the proud Rinker School alumni, come back and share your insights with students, and make an impact!